awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/https-singleinstance-tomcat.md

 + The `files` key creates the following files on the instance:
 `/etc/pki/tls/certs/server.crt`
 Creates the certificate file on the instance\.
 Replace *certificate file contents* with the contents of your certificate\.
 YAML relies on consistent indentation\.
-Match the indentation level when replacing content in an example configuration file and make sure that your text editor uses spaces, not tab characters, to indent\.
+Match the indentation level when replacing content in an example configuration file and ensure that your text editor uses spaces, not tab characters, to indent\.
 `/etc/pki/tls/certs/server.key`
 Creates the private key file on the instance\.
 Replace *private key contents* with the contents of the private key used to create the certificate request or self\-signed certificate\.

-+ The `container_commands` key stops the httpd service after everything has been configured so that the service uses the new `https.conf` file and certificate\.
+`/opt/elasticbeanstalk/hooks/appdeploy/post/99_start_httpd.sh`
+Creates a post\-deployment hook script to restart the httpd service\.

 **Example \.ebextensions/https\-instance\.config**